minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

   )
 ```

 3. Set TCP socket size, adjust all socket size maximums to 128MB or 134217728.
-This is only need set in on-premise side, the cloud side has already set by default.
+This is only needed to set in the on-premise side, the cloud side has already been set by default.

 - From on-premise side, switch to **opc** user.